Nuwara Eliya The Hill Country, Sri Lanka Travel Guide

 Bicycle rentals for leisurely rides around Lake Gregory or town.
 Main roads are hazardous.

 Drive on the left.
-You are required to wear seatbelts.
-Road conditions varies; be aware of landslides.
+You need to wear seatbelts.
+Road quality varies; be aware of landslides.

-Exploring The City of light on foot or by bicycle offers unique perspectives.
+Exploring The Heart of the tea country by foot or by bike offers unique perspectives.

 Private car with driver or ride-hailing apps (PickMe) for efficient movement.